Har7ch/DigitRecognizer/README.md

 .ipynb file contains code regarding digit recognizer

-Folder contains data set for test and train
+Folder contains data set for test ,train and also has sample submission